Tamunorth/hollow/README.md

 This project is a starting project for changera assessment test

-### This project was implemented using Riverpod state management.
-### and a clean architecture folder structure
+### This project was implemented using Riverpod state management and a clean architecture folder structure.

 Using MVVM in the presentation layer.
 THis contains folders for the screens and corresponding view-models , This may also